t3n/helm-charts/README.md

 ## Status of the Project

 This project is still under active development, so you might run into [issues](https://github.com/yeebase/helm-charts/issues).
 If you do, please don't be shy about letting us know, or better yet, contribute a fix or feature.
+We will also add more charts over time, so keep an eye on this repository.